TV Tropes Needs Your Help

 - The idea of Knuckles the Echidna being a treasure hunter comes from the OVAs.

-- The idea of pairing Luigi and Daisy might be the only plot element from the Super Mario Bros. movie that was actually adapted into the video games (Though "Mario Mario" and "Luigi Mario" has popped up in NoA made media).
+- The idea of pairing Luigi and Daisy might be the only plot element from the 1993 Super Mario Bros. movie that was actually adapted into the video games (Though "Mario Mario" and "Luigi Mario" has popped up in Nintendo of America made media, despite Word of God saying they lack surnames).
 In her debut in Super Mario Land, Daisy was simply a Peach expy for that game and it wasn't until the later Mario Party and Sports games that the idea of having her as Luigi's love interest came about.

-- The real reason of this may not be Ret Canon (simply convenience for the artists of the scene), but Guile's intro in Street Fighter IV shows him holding Charlie's dog tags, on which the name "Charlie Nash" is written ('Charlie' is his name in western territories, while 'Nash' is his name in Japan).
+- While the real reason may be simple convenience for the artists of the scene, Guile's intro in Street Fighter IV shows him holding Charlie's dog tags, on which the name "Charlie Nash" is written ('Charlie' is his name in western territories, while 'Nash' is his name in Japan).
 While the true use of this probably is to avert having to redraw the scene for Japanese audiences, the name 'Charlie Nash' is a common Fanon name as well as the name given to Charlie in UDON's comic book series (which is how it fits into this trope).

 - "Kal Torlin", which was the name of the land where Shadowgate took place, was first used in Before Shadowgate and ended up used in Shadowgate 64.